Art that

 Staff

 A Chicago native, Arthur has a richly varied background in the arts, conservation, museum collections and philanthropy.
-Over the course of 25 years with the Gaylord and Dorothy Donnelley Foundation, he worked hand-in-glove with a large portfolio of nonprofit groups, with an emphasis on helping them to build the operational and financial capacities they need to achieve their mission goals.
+Throughout his career, he has focused on helping nonprofit organizations build the operational and financial capacity needed to achieve their mission goals.
+Since his arrival in March 2020, Arthur has guided the restructuring of RTPI in pursuit of a revitalized and resilient strategic vision.
 Arthur is the author of “Force of Nature,” the award-winning biography of George Fell, father of the Natural Areas Movement and the driving force in the founding of The Nature Conservancy.